jovanaescobar/Crystal-Collector-Game/README.md

 Crystal Collector Game Player Guide

-- Each colored crystal will uqual a random number between 1-12.
+- Each colored crystal will equal a random number between 1-12.

 - Each round a randomized target number between 19-120 will be generated.